 It’s a little-told story and one that’s almost impossible to believe today, but in the 1920s koalas were killed in extraordinary numbers in South East Queensland for their pelts.
 Lone Pine Koala Sanctuary on the Brisbane River at Fig Tree Pocket was established to home orphaned, sick and injured koalas.
-Today the sanctuary holds the Guinness Book of Records title as the oldest koala sanctuary in the world.
+Today the Sanctuary holds the Guinness Book of World Records title as the oldest koala sanctuary in existence.
 As well as introducing visitors to these amazing animals, Lone Pine houses the Brisbane Koala Science Institute.
-Daily return cruises from the city to the sanctuary are operated by Mirimar Cruises.

 Do you have any suggestions to add to our list of top things to see on a Brisbane River cruise?
 We would love to hear from you.
 Please leave a comment below.

 This list of key sights is provided as a guide only and is not covered in its entirety on every Brisbane river cruise offered by The Big Bus.